 You only have a singular one-time expense.
 Using an LOC to cover one expense, like a single bill, may be a little excessive.
 LOCs are better suited for ongoing projects where you don’t know the full cost.

-You’re at risk for overspending.
-If you think you could rack up charges on the line of credit, then avoiding this borrowing method may be wise.
+You’re at risk of overspending.
+If you think you could rack up charges on the line of credit, avoiding this borrowing method may be wise.
 LOCs often come with high limits, opening up the opportunity to overspend and financially overextend yourself.

 You can use a credit card.
 If you already have a credit card with a low interest rate and a large borrowing limit, you may be able to avoid taking on more debt.